maecapozzi/blog/content/newsletter/newsletter/45/index.md

 ---

-If you like this [newsletter](https://maecapozzi.com/newsletter/) it would really help me if you shared it with your friends.
+If you like this newsletter it would really help me if you shared the link [https://maecapozzi.com/newsletter/](https://maecapozzi.com/newsletter/) with your friends.
 Tweet about it, post on LinkedIn, and share in slack channels.
 Building this community can lead all of us to more job opportunities, guest posts, and connections.
 ​

 Talk soon,